micmarsh/clojure-pure-io/gist.md

 *  `m-result` (called `return` in Haskell) will wrap the given value `v` in an `io-m` monad
 *  `m-bind` (called `(>>=)` in Haskell), will use the function `f` to "transform" (again, purely functionally), the value inside the given monad `m`.

-#### IOResult for m-result
+### IOResult for m-result
  Let's a define a type to represent an instance of an IO monad returned by `m-result`
 ```clojure
 (deftype IOResult [v]
   PerformIO
   (-perform-io [_] v))
 ```
 As you can see, when `-perform-io` is called on something of this type, all it does is return the value passed into it.
-As a reminder, `-perform-io`, is NOT part of the definition of a monad, it's just something special we want to be able to do with our IO data.
-Either way, this type is pretty boring, so let's move on.
+This type is pretty boring, so let's move on.

-#### IOBind for m-bind
+### IOBind for m-bind
 ```clojure
 (deftype IOBind [io f]
   PerformIO
   (-perform-io [_]
     (-perform-io (f (-perform-io io)))))
 ```
 Much more exciting!
-To help figure out what's going on here, let's look at the Haskell type signature of `>>=`:
+To help figure out what's going on here, let's first let's look at the Haskell type signature of `>>=`:
 ```haskell
 (>>=) :: Monad m => m a -> (a -> m b) -> m b
 ```
-`Monad m =>` is saying "m must be a monad", and `a` and `b` can be of any types whatsoever.
-They could even be the same, but they don't have to be.
+* `Monad m =>` is saying "m must be a monad"
 * The first argument, `m a`, is a monad that can contain any type
+ * this is the value `io` in `IOBind`'s constructor
-* The argument, `(a -> m b)`, is a function that takes a value of type of `a`, and returns a function of type `b`.
+* The argument, `(a -> m b)`, is a function that takes a value of type of `a`, and returns a function of type `b`
+ * this is the function `f` in `IOBind`'s constructor
 * `m b` is the return value of `>>=`, a new monad containing something of type `b`

-Now, think of each instance of `IOBind` as a `m b`.
-Since we eventually want to perform some io action using `-perform-io`

-So how does all this relate to `m-bind`/`IOBind`?
-If you look at `IOBind`'s constructor, imagine `io` is `m a` and `f` is `(a -> m b)`.
-Since all of these IO monads represent an IO action to do *eventually*,`(f (-perform-io io))` could be thought of as
+ * this is an instance of `IOBind`

+Now, remember how `-perform-io` executes the given IO action and returns a result?
+In the context of the above, we can think of `-perform-io` as a magical, non-monadic ([co-monadic, actually]()), function with type signature `m a -> a`, that takes a value *out* of its monad container.

+If you "follow the types" (a very common admonishment in the Haskell community), and look at the implementation of `-perform-io` for `IOBind`, you should be able to see how everything lines up.